nkbadhon/Learn-With-Passion/README.md

 3. After clicking on a particular course, it will ask for user login.
 4. You can login/register using email, google, github.
 5. In blog section you can get basic knowledge of web related things.

+Technologies used for this project:

+1. I have used React Bootstrap.
+2. I have used firebase.
+3. I have used fontawesome.
+4. I have used express js.
+5. I have used cors.